ComputationalDomain/wakeFoam/README.md

 ## Introduction

+WakeFoam library contains a custom inflow boundary condition, which uses a trained Neural Network to simulate the velocity field of a cylinder wake at the inflow boundary.

 ## Implementation

 When using the wakeFoam library the ```net.pt``` and ```wake_BC``` files must be present in the simulations folder.